 Hint: If you do not have a puntarelle cutter, you can cut them with a knife.

-- Once they are all cut like spaghetti, leave them to rest in iced water
+Once they are all cut into thin strips, leave them to rest in a bowl of ice water

-- Put the garlic, anchovies, extra virgin olive oil, and vinegar into a blender
+Put the garlic, anchovies, extra virgin olive oil, and vinegar into a food processor

 Variation and substitution